ApryseSDK/PDFNetWrappers/README.md

+## NOTE FOR DEVELOPERS

+Please commit changes to `next_release`.
+Notice that `master` is the current stable and should not have changes unless applicable.

 # About

 This project demonstrates how to bind PDFNetC with other languages.
 This project provides the necessary files to generate language bindings between PDFNetC and the following: